erica925/team-generation-project/README.md

 To run the program:
 -
 - Download the jar file and open command prompt
+- Add your input file to the same folder as the jar file
 - Run the jar file (java -jar team-generation-project.jar)
 - A window will open with checkboxes for each of the optimization criteria.
 Select each of the criteria you wish to use, select the group size, and select your input file.